Reporting an Auto Accident in Colorado Springs

 Collect a business card from the responding officer if you can—if you ever need to access the police report after the accident, call the phone number on the business card.
 If you’re involved in a car accident in Colorado Springs that wasn’t your fault, this information acts as a witness on your behalf and will be needed if you request legal representation from McDivitt.

 An Unofficial Police Report

 Can I File a Police Report After an Accident?

-There are many car accidents each day, and there are limited police officers available.
+There are many car accidents in Colorado Springs each day, and there are limited police officers available.
 So, when a police officer is not dispatched to the scene of the accident, one or more parties involved in the accident can create an unofficial report.
 Police will show up at the scene of an accident if there are fatalities or major injuries, if there was a hit-and-run, if public property was damaged, or if any party was driving under the influence of alcohol or drugs.
 However, if you are in a crash that doesn’t fit one of these categories, don’t assume the police won’t come if you call; unless law enforcement has broadcast that they are on “cold reporting” (meaning they will only respond to the above list of crash types).
 It’s still important to report the crash by calling 911 immediately.
 Cold Reporting is described in greater detail below.